bientavu/manga_downloader/README.md

 ## Important notes
 ### Images, classes, and renaming
-The core of the script that makes it work or break is the urls parsing to download the images.
+The core of the script that makes it work or break are the images urls that are parsed to download the images.
 Depending on what website you target, you will have to analyze how the images are working by inspecting the page:
 - Make sure the url of the image is directly accessible by opening